-Yes, you sure can!
+Yes, you sure can double this recipe!
 This recipe only yields about 12 cookies, you may want to double it if feeding a crowd.
-(My family of 7 easily polished off these cookies in one day!)
-However, if you make the cookies smaller (about 1 tablespoon of dough per cookie) you can get at least 24 cookies out of it.
+However, if you make the cookies smaller, about 1 tablespoon of dough per cookie, you can get at least 24 cookies out of it.

 - 1 large egg, room temperature